Thermal response functions and second sound in graphene: Results: Thermal Response Functions

 In the following, the data was obtained from the same ensemble of $T=300$K simulations for graphene.
 As mentioned earlier, the choice of a system with dimensions $320 \times 32$ primitive cells was made so that transport could be studied for fairly small values $q=|\bm{q}|$ while keeping the computational cost moderate.
 Given the weak dependence on $\tau_{eq}$ found in Fig. \ref{fig1}, we used the data obtained from $\tau_{eq}=0.208$ ns which appears well converged.
 In the following, we will also show directly that the results are very weakly dependent on $\tau_{eq}$.

 In Fig. \ref{fig2}, we show the computed $K_{\bm{q}}(\tau)$ at $T=300$K for three different values of the wave vector, specifically $q_{1}={2 \pi \over L}$, $q_{2}={4 \pi \over L}$, and $q_{3}={6 \pi \over L}$ with $L=68.1$nm as the long dimension of the supercell.
-These results demonstrate very clear second-sound propagation.
-For example, with $q_{1}={2 \pi \over L}$, at least four oscillation periods are clearly discernable.
+These results demonstrate very clear oscillatory heat propagation.
+For example, with $q_{1}={2 \pi \over L}$, at least four oscillation periods are clearly discernible.
 For larger magnitudes $q_{2}$ and $q_{3}$, the oscillation period and decay time both decrease.
 We will return to these observations later on.

 To identify spectral features connected to the normal modes, we next turn to the Fourier transform of the response function,